amvnetworks/amv-access-sdk-android/readme.md

 Currently there is only one such implementation which is `amv-hm-access-sdk`.
 You can always refer to the example application which can be found in the `app/` directory.
-Also, you can always contact a developer if you need further information.
+Also, you can contact a developer if you need further information.

 **Step 1.** Add the following lines to your root `build.gradle` at the end of repositories:
 ```groovy